- BSc level basics in operating systems, data communication and network security

 Evaluation of Project(s)

 Assessment consists of two parts, pass decision is on cumulative grade of both parts:

 - Part 1 is a written examination (3 hours), accounting for 67% of grade

 - Part 2 is an essay/article, accounting for 33% of grade.

 The essay/article is evaluated by an internal examiner.

 Alphabetical Scale, A(best) – F (fail)

-Internal examiner.
+Evaluated by internal examiner.
 An external examiner will be used every 4th year.
-Next time in the school-year 2013/2014.

 Knowledge of Linux is an advantage

 In case there will be less than 5 students that will apply for the course, it will be at the discretion of the head of the study program whether the course will be offered or not an if yes, in which form.